MJ Melendez Player Props: Royals vs. White Sox

 MJ Melendez At The Plate

-- Melendez is hitting .211 with seven doubles, a triple, four home runs and 13 walks.
+- Melendez is batting .213 with seven doubles, a triple, four home runs and 14 walks.

+- Melendez is batting .294 with one homer during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.